return42/sphkerneldoc/linux_src_doc/drivers/scsi/libiscsi_tcp_c.rst

         offset in skb

     :param bool offloaded:
-        *undescribed*
+        bool indicating if transfer was offloaded

     :param int \*status:
-        *undescribed*
+        iscsi TCP status result

 .. _`iscsi_tcp_recv_skb.description`:

 Description
 -----------

-Will return status of transfer in status.
+Will return status of transfer in \ ``status``\ .
 And will return number of bytes copied.

 .. _`iscsi_tcp_task_init`: